Broodje565/bookwidgets-password-hack/README.md

 Once the extension is loaded and active, navigate to any BookWidgets page.
 When prompted for a password, type `ForceLogin` to bypass the security and gain access.

-## License
+# License

-This project is provided under an open license for educational purposes.
-Ensure compliance with local laws and terms of service when using this extension.
+All Rights Reserved

+This code is private and protected.
+Do not copy, redistribute, or reuse without written permission.

+© 2025 Broodje56